Doñana National Park: Flora of the transdunes

 The ecosystem of the mobile dunes, also known as transdunes, which are formed by the prevailing south-west wind, is almost nonexistent elsewhere in the Iberian Peninsula.
 The harshness of this ecosystem is evident in the adaptations made by some plant species to its special conditions: the dunes of sand and soil are inconsistent.
 The gradual burial of vegetation, especially of trees that emerge then die, killed by the slow movement of sand, is one of the most well-known phenomena in the beach area of the park.

 Fauna

-Animals recorded within the park include 20 species of freshwater fish, 10 species of amphibians, 13 species of reptiles, 37 species of mammals and 360 non-marine bird species, of which 127 have bred in the park.
+Animals recorded within the park include 142 species of fishes (20 of which are freshwater), 10 species of amphibians, 13 species of reptiles, 37 species of mammals and 360 non-marine bird species, of which 127 have bred in the park.

-Fish
+Fishes

-Native fish such as eel inhabit Doñana as well as introduced species such as carp, and the gambusia, or pike, which is considered an invasive threat to local ecosystems.
-Also, you could find the sturgeon in the past because nowadays is extinct.
+Over 140 species of fishes are found in the park, including eight species endemic to the Iberian Peninsula: Iberian nase, Southern straight-mouth nase, and Iberian arch-mouthed nase, which are of least concern of extinction in the park; Southern Iberian spined loach, Andalusian barbel, and calandino, which are threatened in the park; Southern Iberian chub, which is critically endangered in the park; and the critically endangered Baetican toothcarp, which is endemic to the Doñana system.
+Five other non-endemic species are declining in the park, including vulnerable populations of black goby, black-striped pipefish, and greater pipefish, as well as critically endangered populations of twait shad and sea lamprey.
+Populations of European sea sturgeon, allis shad, and three-spined stickleback were previously found in the park, but are now locally extinct.
+Some of the most common native species in the park include big-scale sand smelt, common goby, and sand goby.
+There are ten introduced species in the park, including eight listed in the Spanish Catalogue of Exotic Invasive Species: common bleak, common carp, eastern mosquitofish, mummichog, largemouth bass, pumpkinseed, rainbow trout, and black bullhead.
+The non-invasive introduced species include goldfish and Prussian carp.